SandwichGouda/Data/Data.md

 #### Nginx

-GitHub stars : 25k
+- GitHub stars : 25k
-NGINX is the world's most popular Web Server.
+- Nginx is the world's most popular Web Server.
 It provides load balancing, reverse proxy, ...
+- Note : nginx does not have sufficient permissions to deal with files (in particular, to serve, redirect to..) stored under `/root/`...!
+- In particular; do not put your web-server there !

 #### Caddy